coenm/VersionedPdfGenerator/README.md

 ## FAQ

 Is Git the best match for word documents?
-> No, probably not, as git handles plain text documents ....

-Why not use LaTeX, Markdown, LaTeX, HTML or something else for writing documents?
-It is probably much easier to achieve the same.
-> Sometimes I use word documents, sometimes I don't.
+> No, probably not.
+Because `docx` files are binary it is more difficult to compare or merge these files.
+SharePoint, or other Microsoft solutions might provide better support for versioning etc.

 I don't like generating pdfs using Word Interop.
 Is there another way?
-> Yes there are multiple libraries capable of opening, updating doc variables and generating pdfs but they require paid licenses.
+> There are multiple libraries capable of opening, updating doc variables and generating pdfs but they require paid licenses.
 Please open a pull request if you have a solution eliminating Word Interop.